Lessons for retailers: Finding opportunity in a challenging time

 Hinkel predicts that, before long, all retail channels will become "hyper-aware."
 By that she is referring to a model where applications are cognizant of the contextual status of an environment, occupants, energy consumption, service needs, security, and safety, with IoT becoming the eyes and ears of retail organizations.
 It can generate logical representations of a wide variety of physical data, such as:

-- What are the environmental settings, and are they comfortable for the vast majority?
+What are the environmental settings of the store, and are they comfortable for the vast majority?

-For example, imagine a loyalty customer, a woman, sitting at home searching a retailer's website for the perfect electric toothbrush.
-Rather than buying the item online, she decides to go into a local outlet to see and compare it with similar offerings.
+For example, imagine a loyal customer sitting at home searching a retailer's website for the perfect electric toothbrush.
+Rather than buying the item online, she decides to go into a local outlet to see it in person and compare it with similar offerings.
 As she walks up to the front door, a camera tied to location-based services and facial recognition technology notes her arrival.

 Such hyper-aware scenarios might sound relatively easy to pull off, but they have proved elusive until now because there are so many data-driven technologies involved and those technologies do not talk to one another very well.
 What's more, trying to move so much IoT data from core networks out to remote locations and back again—without much latency or lag time—is a huge challenge.